 Employment Rights Bill: Labour "u turns" on rights to claim unfair dismissal

-This change effectively means that, subject to other proposed amendments made by the House of Lords, the Employment Rights Bill should receive Royal Assent before the Christmas Parliamentary recess (18 December 2025).
-The reason given by the Government for accepting a six-month qualifying period of service for unfair dismissal was to allow the Bill to pass and the implementation timetable not to slip.
+This change effectively means that, subject to other proposed amendments made by the House of Lords, the Employment Rights Bill should receive Royal Assent.
+The reason given by the Government for accepting a six-month qualifying period of service for unfair dismissal was to allow the Bill to pass and the implementation timetable it has put in place, not to slip.

-The change, whilst welcomed as it ends months of Parliamentary 'ping-pong' and uncertainty for employers, still means there is a lot of work for employers and HR teams to do.
-Having robust probation and on-boarding processes and programmes, having clear evidence of fair decision making and a fair process, and ensuring that managers are trained in how to manage effective probation periods will be crucial to avoiding ordinary unfair dismissal claims.
+The change, whilst welcomed as it ends months of Parliamentary 'ping-pong' and uncertainty for employers, still means there is a lot of work for schools, education institutions and HR teams to do.
+Having robust probation and on-boarding processes, having clear evidence of fair decision making and a fair process, and ensuring that heads of department and line managers are trained in how to manage effective probation periods will be crucial to avoiding ordinary unfair dismissal claims.

 For further information on the Employment Rights Bill and how we can support you, please contact a member of our Employment team or submit an enquiry form, below.